igorko/FlareFramework/README.md

 Set MONOLITHIC to 0.
 If will save time and your nerves.

-To build FlareGDE, you will need to setup Code::Blocks to use wxWidgets libraries, you have built.
+To build FlareFramework, you will need to setup Code::Blocks to use wxWidgets libraries, you have built.
 See instructions at:

 http://wiki.codeblocks.org/index.php?title=WxWindowsQuickRef